 - Neurological disease - eg, multiple sclerosis, spinal cord injury, cauda equina syndrome.

 - Polyuria (eg, secondary to diabetes mellitus, excessive fluid intake, diuretics, etc).

-For men whose LUTS are not bothersome or complicated, it is reasonable to offer 'Watchful Waiting' (WW).
+For men whose lower urinary tract symptoms are not bothersome or complicated, it is reasonable to offer 'watchful waiting' (WW).
 This involves giving reassurance and information and advice on lifestyle measures such as:

 - Fluid intake (moderation of fluid intake is important but excessive reduction of fluid intake can cause a worsening of symptoms and increased risk of infection).

 - Reduction in the intake of fluids containing alcohol, caffeine and artificial sweeteners together with avoidance of carbonated drinks is often advised.

 - Distraction techniques, such as breathing exercises, squeezing the penis and perineal pressure, which may all help to take the mind off the urge to micturate.

 - Optimising medication to ensure that drugs promoting urinary frequency are kept to a minimum.

 The patient should be reviewed if symptoms change or become worse.

 - For men with mild or moderate bothersome lower urinary tract symptoms, discuss active surveillance (reassurance and lifestyle advice without immediate treatment and with regular follow-up) or active intervention (conservative management, drug treatment or surgery).